1) What sort of content can I expect to find on this blog?

 Just about anything to do with music, including:

-- My personal music productions, live concert videos, and other media.
+- My personal music/video productions, podcasts, concert footage, and other media.

 - Reviews of various artists, albums, songs, and equipment.